urgent-challenge/urgent2026_challenge_track2/README.md

   year={2025}
 }

-@article{P808-Sach2025,
+@inproceedings{Interspeech2025-Saijo2025,
-  title={P.808 Multilingual Speech Enhancement Testing: Approach and Results of {URGENT} 2025 Challenge}, author={Sach, Marvin and Fu, Yihui and Saijo, Kohei and Zhang, Wangyou and Cornell, Samuele and Scheibler, Robin and Li, Chenda and ...}, journal={arXiv preprint arXiv:25xx.xxxxx}, year={2025}
+  title={Interspeech 2025 {URGENT} Speech Enhancement Challenge},
+  author={Saijo, Kohei and Zhang, Wangyou and Cornell, Samuele and Scheibler, Robin and Li, Chenda and Ni, Zhaoheng and Kumar, Anurag and Sach, Marvin and Fu, Yihui and Wang, Wei and Fingscheidt, Tim and Watanabe, Shinji}, booktitle={Proc.
+Interspeech}, pages={858--862}, year={2025},
 }

 @inproceedings{URGENT-Zhang2024,